Aloysius Leo Knott: Career

 Knott formed a law partnership with James H. Bevans for two years before practicing law alone.
 He later served as state's attorney of Baltimore from 1867 to 1879.

 In 1859, Knott was part of the Reform Party that challenged the Know Nothings in Baltimore.
 Knott was supportive of Stephen A. Douglas in the 1860 election.
 Knott was a delegate to the 1864 Democratic National Convention.
 Knott was nominated for the U.S. Congress.
 Knott was a Democrat.
 He served as a member of the Maryland House of Delegates, representing Baltimore's 2nd District in 1867.
 He was also a delegate to the 1872 and 1900 Democratic National Conventions.

 In 1883, Knott was nominated as judge in Baltimore, but he ultimately withdrew after receiving political pressure from Baltimore mayor William Pinkney Whyte's administration.
 In 1885, president Grover Cleveland appointed Knott as second assistant Postmaster General.
 He served in that role from April 1, 1885.
 In December 1886, governor Henry Lloyd offered Knott an appointment as judge.
 Knott declined after speaking with president Cleveland.
 He left his role in the Postmaster General's office in 1889.
 He then resumed practicing law.

 Following the second term of Cleveland, Knott met with Cleveland and learned that Baltimore political boss Arthur Pue Gorman suggested that Cleveland shouldn't appoint Knott to any role.
 Knott posted a refutation against Gorman in The Baltimore Sun.
 Knott went on to serve again in the Maryland House of Delegates, representing Baltimore's 2nd District from 1900 to 1901.

 In 1900, Knott was selected as professor of elementary law and constitutional law at the Baltimore University Law School.
 In 1904, he became professor of international law.
 In 1905, he became the dean of the law school.
 His office in the Calvert Building and his library of law books were lost in the Great Baltimore Fire of 1904.
 In 1907, he retired from practicing law.

 On October 12, 1892, Knott spoke at the unveiling of the statue of Christopher Columbus at Druid Hill Park.
 Knott was a member of the Maryland Historical Society, Maryland Club, Society of the War of 1812, Society of Colonial Wars in the State of Maryland and president of the Maryland Original Research Society.
 He wrote The History of the Redemption of the State about the political revolution in Maryland between 1866 and 1867.
 He also wrote History of Maryland, which was published in Encyclopedia Americana.

 Personal life

 Knott married Regina M. Kenan in 1873.
 His wife died in 1911.
 Knott was a Catholic.
 He was a personal friend and advisor of Grover Cleveland.

-Knott died from pneumonia following a cold on April 18, 1918, at the age of 79 or 89, at his apartment at Stafford Hotel in Baltimore.
+Knott died from pneumonia following a cold on April 18, 1918, at the age of 88, at his apartment at Stafford Hotel in Baltimore.
 He was buried at New Cathedral Cemetery.